parienzo/dcpplus-brand-kit/README.md

 📏 Brand Guidelines – PDF documentation on proper brand representation.

-📌 Logos – Primary, secondary, and icon variations in vector and raster formats (.svg, .png).
+📌 Identifiers – Primary, secondary, and icon variations of the brand logos in vector and raster formats (.svg, .png).

 🎨 Color Palette – HEX, RGB, and CMYK/PANTONE values for brand colors.